Happydayxd/Urbanestate-Cloud-App/README.md

 Firestore security rules control read/write access

-No secrets are hard-coded inside Docker images
+No SQL databases or credentials are exposed

 Containers expose only required ports

+API keys are used according to Firebase best practices

 ✨ 10.
 Summary

-This repository demonstrates:
+This project demonstrates:

-✅ Containerisation with Docker
+✅ Docker containerisation

 ✅ Cloud deployment on Google Cloud

 ✅ Use of managed cloud services (Firebase & Firestore)

-✅ Separation of application and data layers
+✅ NoSQL database usage

-✅ Simple, reproducible deployment using Docker Compose
+✅ Simple, reproducible deployment

+✅ Clean separation of concerns

-UrbanEstate provides a clear and practical demonstration of cloud deployment concepts suitable for the Cloud Platform Development module.
+UrbanEstate provides a clear, practical, and appropriate demonstration of cloud deployment principles for the Cloud Platform Development module.